Junction6/API/Docs/api-guide.md

 ---

+## Product Events

+Products that have Events (Limited Availability, Accomodation, Routes, Tours) will by default return todays events in the `Events` property.
+You can change this by passing in filters to the Events object controlling both a start date `CalendarStartDate` and an end date `CalendarEndDate`.
+If you only specify a start date you will be returned all events for that day.

+Return all products, those with events also include all events for 1st September 2014

+/products/?token=xyz&events_filter[CalendarStartDate]=2014-09-01

+Return single product with all events for the week starting 1st September 2014

+/products/?token=xyz&productid=123&events_filter[CalendarStartDate]=2014-09-01&events_filter[CalendarStartDate]=2014-09-08

+NB: events_filter is case sensitive.

+---

 #GET AVAILABILITY (of the product)
 You need to know the ID or the Code of the product you want to search availability for.